iansteffy/traefik-setup/TaskfileREADME.md

 `task update` will use the necessary tools to make sure the project is up to date.
 This means for example running database migrations.

-### Other Core Tasks

-Should mostly be in all Taskfiles

 #### run

 Starts the local development server, most of the time we will use something like http://localhost:8000/ for